 Scientific literacy is not the possession of scientific facts.
 It is the capacity to evaluate how scientific knowledge is produced and what level of confidence a given claim deserves.
 This requires learning a small number of distinctions that are almost never taught in school despite being essential to thinking about anything empirical.

-The case for scientific literacy begins with objective reality: decisions about health, technology, climate, economics, risk, and public policy depend on claims about how the world actually works.
-The golden rule asks whether you would want people making decisions that affect your body, community, or future while treating evidence as tribal ornament or authority theater.
+Scientific illiteracy becomes moral failure when claims about reality start governing other people's lives.
+Decisions about health, technology, climate, economics, risk, and public policy depend on claims about how the world actually works.
+Role reversal asks whether you would want people making decisions that affect your body, community, or future while treating evidence as tribal ornament or authority theater.
 If not, then scientific literacy is a civic and moral responsibility.
 It is how you keep empirical claims answerable to reality.

 This is not scientism.
 Science is powerful where the question is empirical: what happened, what causes what, what is likely to follow, which intervention works under which conditions.
 It does not by itself tell you what deserves love, what tradeoff is worth making, or what kind of person to become.
 Ethosism uses science to discipline claims about reality, then uses reciprocity, integrity, and long-term responsibility to reason about what should be done with those claims.